thejessleigh/maximum-friendship/README.md

 - Joy Button: When you're sad, hit the joy button to get a random picture of a fuzzy happy creature
 - String substitution chrome extension - like millinneals to snake people but dumber.
 "Avocado toast" to "the blood of infants"?
 "Tide pods" to "venom candy"?
 - Lorem Sheepsum: a lorem ipsum generator where every word means sheep in a different language.
 Supports non-ascii characters.
+- Janelle Monae is bae - browser extension (or something) that replaces all images on a page with images of Janelle Monae
+- An sentiment analysis script that returns wrong answers only for a given chunk of text.
+- Sudden death terminal theme - bash script that activates SUDDEN DEATH MODE where everything is *intense colors* for like, running unit tests and stuff? idk

 ## contributing:
 - if your change is an addition, immediately merge your PR.